MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-enable-defender-endpoint.md

 ## Monitor entities and files

-To monitor entities and files, follow these steps:
+To monitor entities and files file integrity monitoring must be enabled.

-> [!NOTE]
-> If you haven't enabled FIM yet, you'll see a message that says **File Integrity Monitoring is not enabled**.
-To enable FIM, select **Onboard subscriptions** and then follow the directions in [Enable File Integrity Monitoring](#enable-file-integrity-monitoring).
+- If you haven't enabled file integrity monitoring yet, in  you'll see a message that says **File Integrity Monitoring is not enabled**.
+- To enable, select **Onboard subscriptions** and then [enable file integrity monitoring](#enable-file-integrity-monitoring).

+After file integrity monitoring is enabled, you can monitor entities and files as follows:

 1. From Defender for Cloud's sidebar, go to **Workload protections** > **File integrity monitoring**.